-systemctl used to introspect and control the state of the Systemd system and service manager.
+systemctl Used to introspect and control the state of the system and service manager.

-systemd-analyze used to determine system boot-up performance of the current boot.
+systemd-analyzeUsed to determine system boot-up performance of the current boot.

-systemd-ask-password used to query a system password or passphrase from the user, using a question message specified on the command line.
+systemd-ask-password Used to query a system password or passphrase from the user, using a question message specified on the command line.

-systemd-cat used to connect STDOUT and STDERR of a process with the Journal.
+systemd-cat Used to connect STDOUT and STDERR of a process with the Journal.

-systemd-cgls recursively shows the contents of the selected Linux control group hierarchy in a tree.
+systemd-cgls Recursively shows the contents of the selected Linux control group hierarchy in a tree.

-systemd-cgtop shows the top control groups of the local Linux control group hierarchy, ordered by their CPU, memory and disk I/O load.
+systemd-cgtop Shows the top control groups of the local Linux control group hierarchy, ordered by their CPU, memory and disk I/O load.

-systemd-coredumpctl used to retrieve coredumps from the Systemd Journal systemd-delta used to identify and compare configuration files in /etc that override default counterparts in /usr.
+systemd-delta Used to identify and compare configuration files in /etc that override default counterparts in /usr.

-systemd-detect-virt detects execution in a virtualized environment.
+systemd-detect-virt Detects execution in a virtualized environment.